CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 4.  `Type of `: this data is indicated by a line leading to the right of a subtype of data.

 ![Diagram of middle level of data model](MiddleLevelOfDataModel.png?raw=true)

+### Low level of data model
+Also named the physical data model, It is created from midlevel data model merely by extending it to include keys and physical characteristics of the model, to looks like a series of relational tables.

+Issues like partitions, granularity, I/O performance of storage-compute are relevant in this level.